-Spring is for stepping out and coming into fuller bloom…
+Because spring is for stepping out and coming into bloom…

 One of the most bittersweet spring seasons of my life was when I was 20 years old and recovering from a broken heart.
 A relationship I believed would last forever had finally ended after months of stalling in a state of ruin.
 I could not cling anymore, nor could I spend another day feeding our dead garden.
 I was trying so hard not to know it, but our trees were barren.
 And, that realization was gutting.

 But I say it was bittersweet because – though excruciating – I was cultivating seeds of independence.
 Having recently signed a lease for my first apartment, it was to me a 600-square-foot palace.
 That voyage, though unwanted, marked a “crossing over.”
 And it was colored with explorations such as figuring out which foods I enjoyed cooking – even discovering that I had culinary potential at all.
 I was learning the kinds of art I liked seeing on my walls, the candles I enjoyed burning before bedtime and the genre of movies which most engulfed me when I wasn’t consumed with entertaining a lover.
 I was discovering me.